 Asus isn’t a company known for selling networking equipment.
 For the most part, this tech giant produces cutting-edge hardware but also has its sights on other secondary markets, and so wireless routers just happen to be a part of their inventory.

-The RT-N12 is a compact, cheap and fairly simple device, far from what Asus has come to be renowned for.
+The RT-N12 is a compact, cheap, and fairly simple device, far from what Asus has come to be renowned for.
 However, don’t think for a moment that you’re dealing with a poor quality router!
-Indeed, it may be small and nowhere near as powerful as some of the pricier competition, but it can definitely pull its weight.
+Indeed, it may be small and nowhere near as powerful as some of the pricier ones, but it can definitely pull its weight.

 - Wi-Fi – The RT-N12 is a single-band router that supports speeds of up to 300 Mbps.
 This signal is boosted by the two external detachable antennae that insert into the back of the device, and they can cover significant space thanks to a built-in signal amplifier.
 Moreover, the device uses 802.11b/g/n technologies, not including the latest 802.11ac.

 - Ports – The router has 4 LAN and 1 WAN port on the back.
 Unfortunately, it does not support any means of USB connectivity.

 - Software – There is no particular software accompanying the RT-N12, and all parts of the setup are done via a console that can be accessed through any web browser.

 The Asus RT-N12 is a compact and sleek looking router that comes at quite a low price tag, without sacrificing much in terms of performance.
 Its main flaw is the speed which is limited by its single 2.4GHz band, but it can still maintain excellent coverage, so this shortcoming is not a big deal unless you also have a very fast Internet connection or need a large area covered with optimal signal strength.

 - Limited speed – As said above, the router’s speed caps out at 300 Mbps, which would only be an issue for people who have a high-speed fiber-optic Internet connection or need a number of devices connected.